Dropping Standardized Testing for Admissions Trades Off Information and Access: Abstract

 \section{Abstract}

 We study the role of information and access in capacity-constrained selection problems with fairness concerns.
-We develop a theoretical framework with testable implications that formalizes the trade-off between the (potentially positive) informational role of a feature and its (negative) exclusionary nature when members of different social groups have unequal access to this feature.
-Our framework finds a natural application to recent policy debates on dropping standardized testing in college admissions.
+We develop a statistical discrimination framework, where each applicant has multiple features and is potentially strategic.
+The model formalizes the trade-off between the (potentially positive) informational role of a feature and its (negative) exclusionary nature when members of different social groups have unequal access to this feature.
+Our framework finds a natural application to policy debates on dropping standardized testing in admissions.
 Our primary takeaway is that the decision to drop a feature (such as test scores) cannot be made without the joint context of the information provided by other features and how the requirement affects the applicant pool composition.
 Dropping a feature may exacerbate disparities by decreasing the amount of information available for each applicant, especially those from non-traditional backgrounds.
 However, in the presence of access barriers to a feature, the interaction between the informational environment and the effect of access barriers on the applicant pool size becomes highly complex.
-In this case, we provide a threshold characterization regarding when removing a feature improves both academic merit and diversity.
-Finally, using application and transcript data from the University of Texas at Austin, we illustrate that there exist practical settings where dropping standardized testing improves or worsens all metrics.
+Furthermore, we consider an extension with two schools and costly tests, where strategic students decide whether to take the test or not.
+Our theoretical results reveal that the students' test-taking behavior can be non-monotonic.
+We characterize the two-school policy equilibria and show that each school's optimal decision to drop the test critically depends on the other school's test policy.
+Finally, using calibrated simulations, we demonstrate the presence of practical instances where the decision to eliminate standardized testing improves or worsens all metrics.